 AccessingWBModels JN needs to be finished.
 Need to 1) decide on a temporary home for models; 2) have that home as part of the default in the widget but allow it to be overridden; 3) the display toc needs to be better documented, notably as to where the user is going to have their models saved on their personal machines and how they can customize that and tell the display_toc where to find them.
 Finally not clear why we have to delete, why cannot user overwrite a repo that was already downloaded?

-Box World Bank Models in WorkingwWBModels.ipynb did not render properly
+Box World Bank Models in WorkingwWBModels.ipynb did not render properly Fixed and all boxes are now in the index under boxes

 Citations: we were using a formulation that returned Burns (2019), but somehow it has gone back to Burns [2019].
 Be nice to get back to the ().
+Look above fixed in the pdf version

 It looks like we may have lost the discussion of the behavioural equations _X and _D.
 Added in but it is repetitive may need some editing Across chapters) I think this is ok now.